Last Updated: March 26, 2020

 In case where advertisements are placed in such locations, Intango reserves the right to withhold payment for the entire campaign and/or submit an immediate legal action against you and/or demand financial compensation, based on the damages incurred by Intango as a result thereof

 Termination of Publishers and Advertisers

 By signing up as a publisher or advertiser, you represent and warrant that the content on your website or in your advertisements or their subject matter does not infringe any third party’s intellectual property rights or facilitate the infringement of such rights.
-Without prior notice, we may in its sole discretion temporarily deactivate or permanently terminate any publisher or advertiser account upon receiving a complaint from a third party that the publisher’s website or advertiser’s advertisement or subject matter advertised infringes the intellectual property rights of that third party or facilitates such infringement.
+Without prior notice, we may in its sole discretion temporarily deactivate or permanently terminate any publisher or advertiser account, without cause, or upon receiving a complaint from a third party that the publisher’s website or advertiser’s advertisement or subject matter advertised infringes the intellectual property rights of that third party or facilitates such infringement.

 Information you send to Intango

 If you send information or material to the Site by any means or in any way, all such information or material will be treated as non-confidential and non-proprietary, unless otherwise clearly indicated.
 We may, without compensating you in any manner, use such information and material for its own or third parties’ purposes.

 Intango platforms may now, or hereafter from time to time, contain links to third-party Web sites, services or products.
 We do not control, investigate, monitor or check such Web sites, we are not responsible for the computer programs available from, content in or opinions expressed at such Web sites.
 We provide such third-party links only as a convenience to visitors of the Site, and the inclusion of a link does not imply approval or endorsement of the linked site by us.
 If you decide to leave the Site and access any third-party Web site, you do so at your own risk, and we assume no liability whatsoever for the content or opinions expressed on those websites.
 You access and use any linked website at your own risk.